 From Book Sprints to X Sprints: Lambert initiated the book sprint leading to the award winning handbook "CoScience", being cited by the German UNESCO Commission as a model for Open Educational Resources (OER) in higher education, and inspiring a number of other book sprints in Germany.
 In 2018, Lambert Heller and Helene Brinken facilitated the book sprint leading to the Open Science Training Handbook: http://book.fosteropenscience.eu/.

-Before starting the Open Science Lab: A social scientist by education, Lambert joined the academic library sector full-time in 2004.
-He fulfilled a Bibliotheksreferendariat (graduate trainee program in academic libraries) 2005-2007 at Freie Universität Berlin and Humboldt Universität Berlin.
-He joined TIB in 2008, serving five years as a subject specialist, and building up publishing related services for University of Hannover, including succesful DFG funding applications resulting in TIB's initial Open Access publishing funds (2012).
+Before starting the Open Science Lab: A social scientist by education, Lambert fulfilled a Bibliotheksreferendariat (graduate trainee program in academic libraries) 2005-2007 at Freie Universität Berlin and Humboldt Universität Berlin.
+He joined TIB in 2008, serving five years as a subject specialist, and building up publishing related services for University of Hannover, including successful DFG funding applications resulting in TIB's initial Open Access publishing funds (2012).